 Also, as we mentioned earlier, examine the business’s current status, from its capacity to pay to the existing and potential revenues.

 Check the prevailing market rents as well.
-Find out the rates in the neighbourhood and other nearby locations and then compare them with your new rate.
+Find out the rates in the neighborhood and other nearby locations and then compare them with your new rate.
 If possible, talk to your partners or commercial property management company to get ideas.
 Go ahead and find out the latest market lease rates and use the information you’ll gather to find an ideal rate for your commercial property.

 Generally, before you go ahead and increase that rent, it would be great to re-examine your copy of the lease.
 Take note of all clauses that guide a commercial rent increase in Ontario.
 For example, find out if you need to give notice of rent increases or you can simply raise it without any advance notice.
 What are your rights in relation to the same?